-MONTPELIER, Vt. — The centerpiece of Vermont’s newly designed mental health system is up for a public hearing this coming week.
+The centerpiece of Vermont’s new mental health system is up for a public hearing on Friday.
 Closure of the old Vermont State Hospital in Waterbury by flooding from Tropical Storm Irene forced the state to come with a new plan to care for the mentally ill.
 It has been developing a system that would include small psychiatric units in several different parts of the state, plus a 25-bed facility in Berlin.
-The Department of Financial Regulation will conduct a hearing on the application Friday at 1:30 p.m. in the third floor conference room of 89 Main St. in Montpelier.
+The Berlin facility now is working on getting a permit called a certificate of need from the state Department of Financial Regulation.
+The department will conduct a hearing on the application Friday at 1:30 p.m. in the third floor conference room of 89 Main St. in Montpelier.

 Hearing set on new mental health system

 You've reached the limit of 10 free articles a month